acz87/dc.gitworkshop.stringCalculator/README.md

 # String Calculator exercise

-This exercise is a simple programming exercise to demo the differency between using git `merge` only and using git `rebase`.
+This exercise is a simple programming exercise to demo the differency between using git `merge` only and using git `merge`+`rebase`.

 ### Prepare